gsantilan/playwright/README.md

 ## Reports

-* Test reports are generated in the `/playwright-report` directory for both, local and docker execution. you can open it with your default browser clickcink on it or with the following command:
+* Test reports are generated in the `/playwright-report` directory for both, local and docker execution. you can open it with your default browser or with the following command:

   ```bash
   npx playwright show-report